-Describe (as appropriate): how the applicant's current work fits within the team; the support or mentoring the applicant will receive (including whilst undertaking secondments to other institutions, if applicable); the type of secondment that the applicant will be seeking (provide details if a secondment has already been arranged); new linkages that may be established with other research teams; and how the fellowship or stipend will enable the applicant to develop their career as a researcher or enhance their clinical practice.
+Describe (as appropriate): how the applicant's current work fits within the team; the support or mentoring the applicant will receive; details of any planned secondments to other institutions (if applicable); new linkages that may be established with other research teams; and how the grant, fellowship or stipend will enable the applicant to develop their career as a researcher or enhance their clinical practice.
 All investigators, institutions, collaborators and studies can be identified in the statement.